Some superficial critics of the Bible charge that it contains a moral contradiction.

-In evaluating some of the cases mentioned above (e.g., Abraham, Isaac, and Jacob) several factors must be borne in mind, which reveal that those situations were not parallel with some of the egregious examples that came later (e.g., Reuben, Amnon).
+In evaluating some of the cases mentioned above (e.g., Abraham, Isaac, and Jacob), several factors must be born in mind, which reveal that those situations were not parallel with some of the egregious examples that came later (e.g., Reuben, Amnon).

 The Patriarchal Circumstance

-(1) As noted already at the beginning of this article, in the Patriarchal period there were familial marriages that do not appear to have been censured by Jehovah, but which were prohibited in a later epoch of law.
+As noted already at the beginning of this article, there were familial marriages during the Patriarchal period that do not appear to have been censured by Jehovah, but which were prohibited in a later epoch of law.

 “But if any man [father] thinks that he is behaving himself improperly [by refusing his daughter permission to marry due to the impending persecution] with reference to his virgin [daughter], if she is past the flower of her age [mature enough for marriage], and if need so requires [there is a more compelling factor that overrides the danger of persecution], let him [the father] use his own judgment [and grant her permission to marry in spite of the apostle’s general advice to remain single]; he [the father] will not be sinning [in granting this concession].”